 The Center for Esophageal Diseases is a leading multi-disciplinary center of excellence for patients with esophageal diseases such as achalasia, reflux syndromes, esophageal cancer, eosinophilic esophagitis, and functional esophageal conditions.
-The Center includes Dr. David Kunkel, Dr. Ravinder Mittal, Dr. Rena Yadlapati, one nurse practitioner, three motility nurses, two nurse coordinators, and an exceptional team of schedulers and medical assistants.
+The Center includes Dr. David Kunkel, Dr. Ravinder Mittal, Dr. Rena Yadlapati, one nurse practitioner, three motility nurses, and two nurse coordinators.
 State-of-the-art infrastructure within the esophageal motility lab includes high-resolution impedance esophageal manometry, ambulatory reflux monitoring (impedance-pH and wireless pH), and functional lumen imaging planimetry (FLIP).
 The center collaborates closely with minimally invasive surgery, advanced therapeutic GI, laryngology, pulmonary, and pediatric GI, and offers integrative therapies such as gut-directed hypnotherapy.
 In addition to esophageal disease, the GI Motility program offers the most advanced diagnostic technologies and innovative clinical therapies for gastric, intestinal, and pelvic floor motility conditions.
 The motility lab provides breath testing, ano-rectal manometry, and a pelvic floor biofeedback therapy program.

 The motility faculty are comprised of national and international leading experts in the field and have robust research programs.
 Dr. Yadlapati, director of the esophageal diseases & motility program, is an actively funded investigator with a clinical-translational research program focused on identifying mechanisms of injury and nociception in reflux disorders, developing and testing novel diagnostic and therapeutic strategies for GERD, and implementing practice guidelines for esophageal diseases.
 Dr. Yadlapati is the principal investigator of several clinical trials studying the efficacy for novel treatments for laryngopharyngeal reflux, GERD, and eosinophilic esophagitis.
 Dr. Yadlapati's overarching research objective is to define phenotype guided care paradigms for esophageal conditions.
 Dr. Mittal's novel research program focuses on the sensory and motor function of esophagus using the state of art techniques, some of which were developed in his own laboratory.
 He worked extensively on the role of crural diaphragm as an external lower esophageal sphincter in health and disease, studying its control mechanisms.
 His recent studies have focused on the role of longitudinal muscles of the esophagus in the physiology and pathophysiology of esophageal motor function.
 His esophageal research has been funded by NIH continuously since 1988 and VA MERIT grants for the last 12 years.
 For the last 15 years, he has also focused on the pelvic floor and external anal sphincter in the context of fecal continence and incontinence.